We may earn affiliate commissions for the recommended products. Learn more.

 how double vpn works

-Let's see what happens when we turn on Double VPN feature:
+Let's see what happens when you turn on the double VPN feature:

-1. A VPN app encrypts your traffic and sends it to the 1st VPN server
+1. The VPN app encrypts your traffic and sends it to the 1st VPN server

 3. The 1st server sends double-encrypted traffic to the 2nd VPN server